robert-pat/swerve-base/README.md

 # swerve-base
-Testing some code for an FRC-compatable swerve drive.
+Testing some code for an FRC-compatible swerve drive.

 The main goal is simulation support & the code is much cleaner than my previous attempts.